 Bristol is a great starting point for a Crooked Road experience.
 The Birthplace of Country Music Museum offers a look at the influences and history of heritage music.
 Numerous shops and restaurants are available for perusal in downtown Bristol.
 Drive out to the Carter Family Fold in Hiltons Virginia for an authentic heritage music experience.

-From Bristol, spend a few days in Abingdon and Washington Co Virginia.
+From Bristol, spend a few days in Abingdon and Damascus Virginia.
 Start with a visit to the Southwest Virginia Cultural Center and Marketplace to get information on the area as well as view a selection of curated SWVA arts and crafts.
-The Barter Theatre provides an extraordinary live theatre experience and the Virginia Creeper Trail starts in Abingdon and winds its way toward North Carolina – perfect for biking, running and walking.
-Damascus in Washington Co is a trail town hub with various biking and hiking opportunities and you can hear live entertainment or rent a kayak at Abingdon Vineyards.
+The Barter Theatre provides an extraordinary live theatre experience and the Virginia Creeper Trail starts in Abingdon and winds its way through Damascus toward North Carolina – perfect for biking, running and walking.
+Damascus is a vibrant trail town hub with various outdoor recreation, entertainment and culinary opportunities.
+If you’re looking for a glass of local wine, stop at Abingdon Vineyards in Washington County.

 The western part of the region can also be accessed from Bristol.
 Kayak or tube the biodiverse Clinch River or rent an ATV to explore one of the region’s many ATV Trails.
 The mountains of Southwestern Virginia meet Kentucky at The Breaks Interstate Park and local dance and music venues include the Country Cabin II in Norton and Lay’s Hardware in Coeburn.
 Explore the westernmost region’s small towns and coal history as well as natural beauty and hiking in areas such as Big Stone Gap, Wise, Clintwood (also home to the Ralph Stanley Museum) and Russell County.